just-containers/s6-overlay/README.md

 - The `myapp | myapp-log` pipeline is given a name, `myapp-pipeline`, and this name is declared as a part of the `user` bundle, so it will be started when the container starts.
+- `myapp-log-prepare`, `myapp-log` and `myapp` all depend on the `base` bundle, which means they will only be started when the system is actually ready to start them.

 It really accomplishes the same things as the `/etc/cont-init.d` plus `/etc/services.d` method, but it's a lot cleaner underneath, and can handle